Azkae/yank-it/README.md

 # Yank It

-A small chrome extension to copy a path an dom element.
+A small chrome extension to copy a path to a dom element.
 For example:

 `section.page > div.taskList > div.taskRow > p.taskSummary`